 Make the headings larger / bolder than the rest of your text.
 It also helps to make these headings a bright colour that matches your branding or theme.
 Not only does this add visual interest, but it also makes it easier for your reader to scan the post for the specific advice they’re looking for.

-Opt-In or Subscriber Box
+Add an Opt-In or Subscriber Box

 This one kills two birds with one stone.
 I’m sure you’ve heard it said before “The money is in your email list!”
 So we need to constantly be securing more subscribers and loyal readers by offering readers something in return for their email address.